Locating the Core-Mantle Boundary using Oscillations of Atmospheric Neutrinos: Introduction and Motivation

 The proposed 50 kt ICAL detector at the upcoming India-based Neutrino Observatory (INO)~\cite{ICAL:2015stm} would be able to detect atmospheric neutrinos and antineutrinos in the multi-GeV range of energies and over a wide range of baselines.
 Thanks to the presence of magnetic field of about 1.5 T, ICAL would be able to distinguish between neutrino (by observing $\mu^-$) and antineutrino (by observing $\mu^+$) events separately.
 Further, due to its good directional resolution, ICAL would be able to observe and identify the neutrinos passing through core and mantle separately.
 The ICAL detector would be sensitive to Mikheyev-Smirnov-Wolfenstein (MSW) resonance~\cite{Wolfenstein:1977ue, Mikheev:1986gs, Mikheev:1986wj}, which occurs around the energies of 6 to 10 GeV for mantle-passing neutrinos.
 It can also observe neutrino oscillation length resonance (NOLR)~\cite{Petcov:1998su,Chizhov:1998ug,Petcov:1998sg,Chizhov:1999az,Chizhov:1999he} or parametric resonance (PR)~\cite{Akhmedov:1998ui,Akhmedov:1998xq}, which occurs around the energies of 3 to 6 GeV for some of the core-passing neutrinos.
 The NOLR/ parametric resonance occurs due to a sudden jump in the density when we go from mantle to core.
 The pattern of NOLR/ parametric resonance depends upon the amount of density jump and the location of CMB.
 In the present work, we explore the impact of modifying the CMB radius on neutrino oscillations and hence, on the reconstructed muon events at the ICAL detector.
 We demonstrate that the location of core-mantle boundary can be measured using the matter effects in atmospheric neutrino oscillations with the help of the ICAL detector.

 In section~\ref{sec:earth_model}, we discuss the internal structure of Earth and the propagation of seismic waves through different regions of Earth.
-In section~\ref{sec:CMB_variation}, we describe our methodology for exploring various modified-CMB scenarios.
+In section~\ref{sec:CMB_variation}, we describe our methodology for exploring various modified-CMB scenarios with a simple three-layered density profile of Earth.
 The impact of CMB modification on neutrino oscillation probabilities is discussed in section~\ref{sec:probability} and \ref{sec:oscillograms}.
 The neutrino event simulation at ICAL is described in section~\ref{sec:events}.
 The method of statistical analysis to quantify the impact of CMB modification is explained in section~\ref{sec:statistical analysis}.
 In section~\ref{sec:results}, we evaluate the sensitivity of ICAL for determining the location of CMB.
 Finally, we present the summary and concluding remarks of this study in section~\ref{sec:conclusion}.
+In appendix~\ref{app:Case-II-variation}, we demonstrate the possible origin of asymmetric and non-monotonic behavior of sensitivities for modified-CMB scenarios with respect to the standard CMB in three-layered profile at the probability level.
+In appendix~\ref{app:Case-II-prem81}, we present the sensitivities for determining the location of CMB using the 81-layered PREM profile.